SemClone/Verified-Intent-Development/chapters/01-the-inversion.md

 This isn't an argument against AI-assisted development.
 The productivity gains are real and substantial.
 This is an argument for **methodology that fits the new reality**.

+### What VID Is (and Isn't)

+Before explaining what VID offers, it's important to understand what it is—and what it is not.

+**VID is NOT:**

+**A replacement for Agile, Scrum, or other methodologies** — VID is complementary.
+You can practice VID within Agile sprints, Scrum ceremonies, or any development process.
+VID addresses a specific gap: how to handle AI-generated code safely.

+**An AI-first development framework** — VID isn't about maximizing AI usage or treating AI as the primary developer.
+It's about verification regardless of code source.
+(That said, AI-generated code often needs more verification.)

+**A prompt engineering guide** — VID doesn't teach you how to write better prompts or get more from AI.
+It teaches you what to do *after* AI generates code.
+Prompt engineering is orthogonal to VID.

+**A productivity framework** — VID's goal isn't shipping faster; it's shipping *safely* while using AI.
+Sometimes VID makes you slower (verification takes time).
+That's acceptable—the alternative is shipping bugs.

+**Test-Driven Development (TDD)** — While VID encourages test-first thinking, TDD focuses on using tests to drive design.
+VID focuses on verification across multiple dimensions: functional correctness, security, maintainability, and provenance—not just passing tests.

+**A development environment or tool** — VID is methodology, not software.
+You don't install VID.
+You practice it.
+(Though tools can help—see Appendix D for integration examples.)

+**VID IS:**

+**A verification-first methodology for AI-augmented development** — When code generation is cheap, verification becomes the core skill.
+VID systematizes verification.

+**A framework for calibrating trust** — Not all code deserves equal scrutiny.
+VID provides principles for matching verification depth to risk level.

+**A mental model for the inverted bottleneck** — VID helps developers think clearly about what changed, why it matters, and how to adapt.

+**Complementary to existing processes** — VID fits into your current workflow.
+It answers the question "How should we handle AI-generated code?" that other methodologies don't address.

+**Applicable regardless of AI usage** — Even if you write all code by hand, VID's principles (intent specification, graduated trust, understanding over acceptance) improve quality.
+But VID becomes essential when AI generates code.

+**The Core Distinction:**

+Most methodologies optimize for *code production*.
+VID optimizes for *code verification*.
+In the AI era, this is the critical shift.

+---

 ### What VID Offers

 Verified Intent Development is designed for this inverted world.
 Its core insight is simple: